jjvanzon/Circular-Language-Spec/spec/commands/commands-example-diagrams.md

 This article tries to systematically demonstrate different situations of commands.

 Relationships between the following concepts may be demonstrated.
 (The term 'clause' may be used here in a particular way.)
 It is containment relationships between these constructs, that might be explored.
-It may enrich an impression of commands in Encircle.
+It may enrich an impression of commands in Circular.

 | | | |
 |--------------------|-|------------------------------------------------------------------------------|